zynapselink/zdslite/README.md

 // Create a table with an auto-hashing password field await db.create('customers', {
   id: 'INTEGER PRIMARY KEY AUTOINCREMENT',
-  password: 'HASHED' // DSLite will automatically hash this field });
+  password: 'HASHED' // ZDSLite will automatically hash this field });
 ```